 - Gently fold the dry ingredients into the wet ingredients until just combined.

 - Pour the batter into your prepared loaf pan and sprinkle pumpkin seeds over the top of the batter if desired.

-- Bake at 350 degrees for 50-60 minutes or until a knife inserted near the center comes out clean.
+- Bake at 350°F for 45-55 minutes or until a knife inserted near the center comes out clean.

 - Remove from the oven and let cool in the pan for 15 minutes.
 Then use the parchment sling to remove the pumpkin bread from the pan and let it cool completely on a wire rack.

 The nutritional information on this website is only an estimate and is provided for convenience and as a courtesy only.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.